UBC-Thunderbots/Software/src/thunderbots/firmware/HowToBuildAndFlashFirmware.md

 # How to build and flash the robot and dongle (radio) firmware

 ## The Robot
-To simply build the code, run the `flash_robot.sh` script
+To simply build the code, run the `build_robot.sh` script

 To build and flash the code (actually load it onto the robot), do the following:
 1. Make sure the robot is turned off (but has a battery)
 2. On the back of the robot, on the middle electrical board, there is an array of small switches.
-Flip the rightmost switch down.
+Flip the leftmost switch (labeled BL) down.
 This puts the robot in "boot mode"
 3. Flick the power switch to turn on the robot, AND HOLD THE SWITCH IN THE "ON" POSITION
 4. While still holding the power switch, run the `flash_robot.sh` script
 5. Wait until the flashing script completes